SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *Is everypony going to mention something about us dating?*

-Pinkie explains, "We're having a hugging contest, to see who can hold a hug the longest."
+Pinkie explains, "We're having a hugging contest, to see who can hold a hug the longest.
+Winner gets whatever they want from the loser."

 "Oh, okay."